 Over the next four days we were spoiled with multiple extended downhills over remote virgin single track and back-country gravel roads.
 And just when we thought our eyes had seen all the beauty there was to see, the mountains parted to reveal a valley of glacier rivers hugged by rolling banks of neon-green moss.

 Our final descent took us past a massive waterfall and down to the sea.
-We had started with our our back wheels in the Arctic and we finished with our front wheels in the Northern Atlantic.
-Thrilled with our massive achievement , we cracked open a bottle of Icelandic vodka right there in the icy water and celebrated the end of what had been a truly epic journey.
+We began our journey with our back wheels in the Arctic and we finished with our front wheels in the Northern Atlantic.
+Thrilled with our massive achievement, we cracked open a bottle of Icelandic vodka right there in the icy water and celebrated the end of what had been a truly epic journey.